-Should we capture such behaviours, which (perhaps unknowingly) activate stereotypes, as directly discriminatory treatment?
+Should we capture such behaviors, which (perhaps unknowingly) activate stereotypes, as directly discriminatory treatment?
 How one might unpack the notion of ‘treatment’ will depend on whether one is inclined to subsume the phenomenon of stereotype threat under the rubric of direct - rather than indirect - discrimination.
 It seems unclear to me what intuition or ordinary usage supports, and broader theoretical concerns might guide one’s choice here.
 However one chooses, there is some work to do.
 If one is so inclined to see stereotype threat as a form of direct discrimination, then a notion of ‘treatment’ that can handle the various and subtle ways of activating stereotypes will be needed.
 On the other hand, one may not want to extend the analysis of direct discrimination to include stereotype threat.
 On this line of thought, we could leave such cases to be captured by the analysis of indirect discrimination.
-Then an understanding of ‘treatment’ should be developed, as part of the analysis of direct discrimination, that excludes such activation.
+Then an understanding of ‘treatment’ should be developed, as part of the analysis of direct discrimination that excludes such activation.
 This might be a delicate matter, however, since manifestly, we have reason to maintain that treating (in the standard common-sense way) according to stereotypes is a form of discrimination (cf. Lippert-Rasmussen at p.21).
-Yet, we have seen that direct discrimination need not be intentional (section 3 above; see also Lippert-Rasmussen fn 70).
+Yet, we have seen that direct discrimination need not be intentional (section 4 above; see also Lippert-Rasmussen fn 70).
 So, circumscribing the notion of ‘treating’ in a way that maps these complex contours, and allows us to allocate stereotype threat to the desired side of the direct/indirect distinction, may be a demanding task.

-4. Concluding remarks
+5. Concluding remarks

-We have seen three domains of research from social psychology, concerning in-group favouritism; implicit bias, and stereotype threat.
-Each poses distinctive challenges to philosophical analyses of discrimination: the first concerns how we might characterise the ‘social salience’ of group membership on the basis of which one is disadvantageously treated, and whether this should include all cases of in-group favouritism, or only those that track groups that have widespread social salience.
-The second concerns how the basis for a discriminator’s differential treatment is understood, and whether it need make reference to the explicit beliefs of the discriminator, or include mere automatic categorisations that instigate implicit biases.
-Finally, we saw that some refinements may be needed to what is included within the scope of differential treatment, and whether it includes seemingly innocuous behaviour that nonetheless activates stereotypes, and thereby stereotype threat.
+We have seen three domains of research from social psychology, concerning in-group favoritism; implicit bias, and stereotype threat.
+Each poses distinctive challenges to philosophical analyses of discrimination: the first concerns how we might characterize the ‘social salience’ of group membership on the basis of which one is disadvantageously treated, and whether this should include all cases of in-group favoritism, or only those that track groups that have widespread social salience.
+The second concerns how the basis for a discriminator’s differential treatment is understood, and whether it need make reference to the explicit beliefs of the discriminator, or include mere automatic categorizations that instigate implicit biases.
+Finally, we saw that some refinements may be needed to what is included within the scope of differential treatment, and whether it includes seemingly innocuous behavior that nonetheless activates stereotypes, and thereby stereotype threat.
 Whilst these matters are philosophical, and cannot be settled simply by appeal to empirical research, my hope is that these observations provide further motivation for philosophers interested in discrimination to mine the rich seams of research on the social psychology of discrimination.

 Biographical Note:

+Jules Holroyd is a Vice-chancellor’s Fellow in Philosophy at the University of Sheffield.
+She has published on the philosophy and psychology of implicit cognition, and is principle investigator on the Leverhulme Trust-funded research project on Bias and Blame.

 Bibliography